smcclab/smc-course/_deliverables/index.md

 hidden: true
 ---

+{:.warn-box}
+These due dates are all from S1 2021, although they will be similar next year.

 Half of your assessment for this course is based on your analysis & reflection on the key computer music concepts presented in the course, as demonstrated through your [portfolio]({% link _deliverables/01-audiovisual-diary.md %}) (30%)